nursingappteam/SmartInventory-backend/README.md

 This project includes a [Node.js](https://nodejs.org/en/about/) server script that uses a persistent [SQLite](https://www.sqlite.org) database.
 The app also includes a front-end with two web pages that connect to the database using the server API. 📊

 The home page presents the user with a poll where they can choose an option, then the page presents the results in a chart.
-The admin page displays the log of past choices and allows the user to clear it by supplying their admin key (you can set this up by following the __Next steps__). 🔒
+The admin page displays the log of past choices and allows the user to clear it by supplying their admin key (you can set this up next). 🔒

+Check out the __Next steps__ to add a link that allows the user to view the results without casting a vote.

 ## What's in this project?